dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/implementation-guide/scale-up.md

 ### Training Budget

-Following, there are some guidelines on preparing the budget which are taken from the DHIS 2 Community Health Information System Guidelines [<span class="underline">document</span>](https://s3-eu-west-1.amazonaws.com/content.dhis2.org/Publications/CHISGuidelines_version_August29.pdf) published by the University of Oslo:
+Following, there are some guidelines on preparing the budget which are taken from the DHIS 2 Community Health Information System Guidelines [document](https://s3-eu-west-1.amazonaws.com/content.dhis2.org/Publications/CHISGuidelines_version_August29.pdf) published by the University of Oslo:

 - Follow organizational policies in using approved budget templates and rates (indirect, DSAs, etc.) for all expenses including:
   - Travel (e.g. fuel, car hire, lodging)